Skip to content

 What About Business Asset Disposal Relief (BADR)?

-If you sell your agency shares while UK resident, you can claim BADR (formerly Entrepreneurs' Relief) on the first £1 million of gains, currently at a 14% CGT rate (rising to 18% from 6 April 2026).
+If you sell your agency shares while UK resident, you can claim BADR (formerly Entrepreneurs' Relief) on the first £1 million of gains, at 14% for disposals from 6 April 2025 to 5 April 2026, rising to 18% from 6 April 2026.
 But if you sell while non-resident, BADR is not available.
 The relief requires you to be UK resident at the time of disposal.

 But remember: if you sell while non-resident within the five-year window, you lose BADR and pay full UK rates anyway.
 There is no halfway house.
 You are either UK resident and eligible for BADR, or you are non-resident and outside the UK CGT net entirely (after five years).